Keynote Speakers

 Glottoplasty in male-to-female transgender surgery (Friday 6 June 2025, 14:00–14:30)

-Prof. Markus Hess, MD, PhD is an otolaryngologist and phoniatrician specializing in laryngology, phonosurgery, and professional voice disorders.
+Professor Markus Hess is an otolaryngologist and phoniatrician specializing in laryngology, phonosurgery, and professional voice disorders.
 He is the Head of the first Voice Clinic in Germany (The Medical Voice Center).

 Peter Hubka